WillSeeXT/adventcode2023/README.md

 Fiou!
 Got some usual difficulties with rust.
 Still not getting all the ownership and borrowing.
 So after getting the numeric values of all the cards in hand and the bet, I managed to sort them by type of hand (high card, pair, etc).
 After I could sort them depending on the cards position and values.
 I knew there were a mathematical way of doing it by giving a kind of weight to each hand.
 Last few days were quite busy and my brain was not there :P. Was trying to do it with loops... but finnaly got it... it was pretty simple: Give a weight to each card position and multiply it by the card values and add it.
 W = C1 * 10⁸ + C2 * 10⁶ + C3 * 10⁴ + C4 * 10² + C5 * 10⁰.
 Then sort the hands by weight.
 Learned hashmaps are nice!
 ## Part 2
 With my approach for part1, part2 was quite easy.
 Simply sort like part1 all the hands with no joker.
 Make special sort for joker hands and give joker a value of 0 so they do not influence de weight.
 Done deal...

+## Day 8
+### Part 1 && 2
+We don't talk about day 8.... carry on , carry on...
+Trick for the seconde part was the lower common multiple.